binsarjr/svelte-sarden/README.md

 # Svelte Sarden
-this is a personal collection. whatever I use and useful to share.
+this is a personal collection. whatever I use.
 I will unite it here so that I don't use a lot of various libraries

-# Contributing
-documentation and collections of actions or other useful components

-# Demo
-for demo please check vercel website or you can see at [internal folder](./src/internal/)